TsurEdoe/FashtTable/README.md

-# FashtTable: Fast Hash Tabel
+# FashtTable: Fast Hash Table
 A fast HashTable built with the purpose of implementing a fast search on account of accuracy.

 ## Usage